 Ranging and sidelink positioning is performed among UE1, UE2 and the discovered assistant UE (Assistant UE1), and the ranging result is calculated.
 For detailed procedures of this step, Sol#16 can be a reference.

 After the ranging/sidelink positioning measurement, UE1 performs ranging service check to determine whether it can continue to provide assistance in the next cycle, according to previous ranging measurements including the distances from UE1 and UE2, the received ranging signal power, the moving direction of UE1 and UE2; thresholds of these measurements maybe pre-set.

+NOTE: for cases e.g. UE(cars) are on the barricaded highway or make a U-turn, the on-going periodic ranging session can be terminated by the UE.

 When UE1 determines that the Assistant UE1 cannot continue to assist the ranging service in the next cycle, it performs another assistant UE discovery procedure to discover Assistant UE2.

+NOTE: Assistant UE 2,3, N can be assumed to be discovered during the lifetime of the periodic ranging service between UE1 and UE2.
+For example, in V2X scenario multiple RSUs supporting the assistant UE functionality are deployed at the roadside of high-way.

 Ranging and sidelink positioning is then performed among UE1, UE2 and the newly discovered assistant UE (Assistant UE2), and the ranging result is calculated.